The Leftovers (Australian band): History

-Originally from Sandgate, Ed and four mates formed the band The Leftovers in 1976.
-Beginning in parallel to The Saints from Brisbane’s southside, The Leftovers mostly played shows in suburban halls and practice rooms.
+Originally from Sandgate, Queensland, The Leftovers Formed in 1976.
+Beginning in parallel to The Saints from Brisbane's southside, The Leftovers mostly played shows in suburban halls and practice rooms.
 In the conservative climate of late 1970s Brisbane, punk concerts were not looked upon fondly, and The Leftovers shows often ended with a heavy-handed response from the local police.
 "Many Leftover gigs were never finished – police would often pull the plug before they had a chance to get through a full set", The Leftovers had been quoted as saying.
-Chris Spencer, compiler for the Who's Who of Australian Rock, commented that they "Embodied the image of what Brisbane's visualization of 'punk' was all about.
+Chris Spencer, compiler for the Who's Who of Australian Rock, commented that they "Embodied the image of what Brisbane's visualisation of 'punk' was all about.
 Raw, energetic and anti social and everything else that made the era fun, they captured the attention of fans, neighbours and the police.; The band released one seven-inch E.P. in 1979.
-The A-side, "Cigarettes and Alcohol" is considered an Australian punk "classic."
+The A-side, "Cigarettes and Alcohol" is considered an Australian punk "classic".

-The band started out with members Warren Lamond on vocals, Jim Shoebridge on guitar, Glenn Smith on bass and Graeme ‘Hutch’ Hutchinson on drums but also had a plethora of other musicians filling in vacant roles.
+The band started out with members Warren Lamond on vocals, Jim Shoebridge on guitar, Glenn Smith on bass and Graeme 'Hutch' Hutchinson on drums but also had a plethora of other musicians filling in vacant roles.
 They included at various times Michael Hiron on drums, Johnny 'Burnaway' Gorman on guitar and Ed Wreckage, firstly on drums and then guitar.
 Some of these members went on to join The Riptides and The Pineapples from the Dawn of Time at various times.

 The group disbanded in 1979, Lamond and Wreckage going on to form the Temporary Ornaments.
 After the split, according to Ian McFarlane, a string of tragedies occurred from the band's ex-members that included suicide attempts (Warren Lamond), prison (Ed Wreckage) and premature deaths.
 The group members who have died since are Warren Lamond, Glenn Smith, Michael Hiron, Johnny 'Burnaway' Gorman and Jim Shoebridge.

 In 1985, they reformed for one live show featuring Warren Lamond on vocals, Ed Wreckage on guitar, Michael Hiron on bass and David Donald on drums.

 In 2012, the band reformed for a show called "Return to White Chairs", which featured various other local bands from the late 1970s to early 1980s.
 The Leftovers' line-up for this show was Ed Wreckage on guitar, Graeme Hutchinson on percussion, Michael Gilmore on vocals and Ché Wreckage on bass.
 The current line-up have continued playing live shows in Brisbane.

 Legacy

 In 2003 a retrospective CD of Leftovers was released called The Fucken Leftovers Hate You was released by Dropkick Records as well as a re-issue of their 1979 vinyl record.
-The material on the CD included recorded songs including Patti Smith’s Hermine and a collection of live recordings.
+The material on the CD included recorded songs including Patti Smith's Hermine and a collection of live recordings.
 Songs from the original E.P., Cigarettes And Alcohol and I Only Panic When There Is Nothing To Do were included on several Australian CD compilations during the 2000s.